 Responsiveness – one of the tricks of the trade

-This is mainly an AR marketing application featuring several custom, interactive objects, such as a timeline or a photo gallery.
+This is mainly an Augmented Reality application featuring several custom, interactive objects, such as a timeline or a photo gallery.
 All the objects are responsive and work on both iOS and Android systems.
 The app was developed using the Unity 3D engine based on Vuforia.